-Rick Cleveland began his new duties as the executive director of the Mississippi Sports Hall of Fame and Museum on May 1, but he is no stranger to Mississippi sports or Mississsippians.
+Rick Cleveland began his duties as the executive director of the Mississippi Sports Hall of Fame and Museum in May of 2012, but he is no stranger to Mississippi sports or Mississsippians.

 A native of Hattiesburg, Rick he is the most decorated sports journalist in Mississippi history.
 In more than 40 years as a sports editor and columnist, he won scores of state, regional and national awards for his writing and reporting.
 In 2011 he became the first sports writer ever to be honored with the prestigious Richard Wright Lifetime Achievement Award for Literary Excellence.
 Previous winners include such authors as Eudora Welty, Richard Ford and Willie Morris.